The Enormous Room is E.

 To myself.

-everyday humdrum world, which includes me and you and millions upon
+the everyday humdrum world, which includes me and you and millions

 So?

-occur to you that people in this socalled world of ours are not interested
+it ever occur to you that people in this socalled world of ours

 Da da.